ArgonSilicon/tscfat/Docs/source/Tutorials.rst

 Tutorials
 =========

-The toobox comes with two test datasets.
+The toobox comes with two example datasets.
 The datasets can be accessed via cloning the GitHub repository or by copying directly from the GitHub repository `Data <https://github.com/ArgonSilicon/tscfat/tree/master/Data>`_ folder.
-The first dataset (one_subject_data.csv) contains multimodal data from one subject.
+The first dataset (`one_subject_data.csv <https://github.com/ArgonSilicon/tscfat/blob/master/Data/one_subject_data.csv>`_) contains multimodal data from one subject.
 The data contains daily aggregated, actively and passively sampled data.
-The second dataset (Battery_test_data.csv)contains high frequency battery level data.
+The second dataset (`Battery_test_data.csv <https://github.com/ArgonSilicon/tscfat/blob/master/Data/Battery_test_data.csv>`_)contains high frequency battery level data.
 This section contains tutorials, how to run analysis on these datasets.
 The most important toolbox features are covered in the tutorials.

 One subject data
 ----------------